galadriel-ai/teeML/README.md

 This project is divided into 3 parts:
 1. enclave - this where the enclave is built and run
-2. admin - this is where the admin can verify the enclave's attestation doc and publish the attestation files to the chain
+2. admin - this is where the admin can interact with the encalve and verify attestation doc
 3. verify - minimal version of the admin to only validate the enclave's attestation doc